hlxsites/mammotome/docs/blocks/cards.md

 If an image you want that it occupies the whole width of the card, use the selector `wideimage`.

+If you want an image to be displayed fully, use the selector `fullimage`.
+In this case, the image won't be cropped, but the height will be restricted to 120 pixels.

 ### Card link

 As mentioned before, the card link is defined as the third section in the right cell.
 When you insert a link in the SharePoint document, you can specify a text that will be displayed on the card (a callout message that appears at the bottom of the card) and a link itself.